Types of suspension bridges

 A suspension bridge supports its structural load with cables, ropes, or chains anchored at each end.
 Cables on the earliest suspension bridges were anchored in the ground; some modern suspension bridges anchor the cables to the ends of the bridge itself.
 Earliest suspension bridges had no towers or piers but the majority of larger modern suspension bridges have them.
-All of the 14 longest bridges in the world are suspension bridges.

 Types

 A pure suspension bridge is one without additional stay cables and in which the main cables are anchored in the ground.
 This includes most simple suspension bridges and suspended-deck suspension bridges, and excludes self-anchored suspension bridges.